 In 1995, Shantiji established The Meditation Institute on the Gold Coast (Australia), and in 2006 The Ayurvedic Health Institute, and the City Yoga Studio in Sydney, which is currently owned and operated by Rebecca Sinclair.
 This great vision has led to what now is ‘Health Institute Australasia‘, an international training college specialising in training teachers of Yoga and Ayurveda practitioners.
 Shantiji currently lives on the Gold Coast, where she formally teaches a community of students.
 In Shanti Yoga™ and its associated disciplines, Shantiji has created a powerful, experiential process for lifelong learning and growth.

-Shantiji is the globally recognised author and founder of Shanti Yoga™, meditation and Ayurveda for the self, family and community.
+Shantiji is the globally recognised author and founder of Shanti Yoga™, meditation and Ayurveda for self-directed learning, for individuals, groups, communities and corporations..
 She has brought the concepts and practices of a healthy body and a still mind to thousands of Australians through her Yoga and Meditation programs on national television.

 Over the decades, Shantiji has been invited to present topics on Yoga and Meditation in four continents, in such countries as the U.S.A., U.K., Japan, India and Fiji.
 Sought after internationally as an inspired speaker with global and cosmic perspectives, Shantiji translates timeless Eastern traditions into contemporary, accessible frameworks.
 Her teachings spread beyond the stereotypical, into influences such as parenting, relationships, the visual and performing arts, physical and mental health care, business management and hospice work.